aframevr/aframe/README.md

 [![Downloads][downloads-image]][downloads-url]
 [![js-semistandard-style][semistandard-image]][semistandard-url]

-A-Frame is a library for creating virtual reality web experiences.
+A-Frame is a framework for creating virtual reality web experiences.

 - **Virtual Reality**: Drop in the library and have a WebVR scene within a few lines of markup.
 - **Based on the DOM**: Manipulate with JavaScript, use with your favorite [libraries and frameworks](https://github.com/aframevr/awesome-aframe).